 Do you use chemicals or synthetic inputs?

-No. We grow using certified regenerative organic practices — no synthetic fertilizers, no synthetic pesticides, no shortcuts.
+No. We farm using regenerative practices, no synthetic fertilizers, no synthetic pesticides, no shortcuts.
 Our soil is alive, and we work hard to keep it that way.

 How can I get in touch with you?

 Email is the best way.
-Reach us at info@mayimfarm.com — Greg and Carole read every message personally.
+Reach us at info@mayimfarm.com, we read every message personally.
 We cannot give medical advice, but we can absolutely help you think through which products make sense for your situation.